|THE ORGANISATION, ECONOMICS AND POLICY OF SCIENTIFIC RESEARCH|

 |Thursday, 13 October 2016 – Written by Francesco Quatraro|

 (University of Torino – Collegio Carlo Alberto)

-LEI & BRICK (University of Torino – Collegio Carlo Alberto) organise the5th annual workshop “The Organisation, Economics and Policy of Scientific Research” on27-28April, 2012 at the Collegio Carlo Alberto in Moncalieri (Torino).
+LEI & BRICK with financial support from the Collegio Carlo Alberto are organising their annual workshop on “The Organisation, Economics and Policy of Scientific Research” on 18-19 May, 2017 at Collegio Carlo Alberto in Moncalieri (Torino, Italy).